RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2022.md

 **Mentor(s):** Frank Dase, Duda Nogueira

 **Description:** Botpress is a popular open source framework for creation and execution of chatbots.
-This project extends a existing community-contributed Botpress connector to facilitate deployment of Botpress chatbots and omnichannel bots.
+This project extends a existing community-contributed Botpress connector to facilitate deployment of Botpress chatbots and Omnichannel bots.
 Focus here will include - better rich UI/UX / interaction support for bots and ability to run multiple instances of multiple bots.\
 **Desired Skills:** Javascript and Typescript development.
 Keen interest in Bots and Chatbots.

 **Goals/Deliverables:** A Rocket.Chat App as a Botpress connector.
 A couple of example chatbots (running in a channel, and running in omnichannel) plus documentation.